ethereum/consensus-specs/specs/phase0/p2p-interface.md

 The token of the negotiated protocol ID specifies the type of encoding to be used for the req/resp interaction.
 Two values are possible at this time:

 -  `ssz`: the contents are [SSZ-encoded](../../ssz/simple-serialize.md).
 This encoding type MUST be supported by all clients.
 For objects containing a single field, only the field is SSZ-encoded not a container with a single field.
-For example, the `BeaconBlocksByRoot` request is an SSZ-encoded list of `Bytes32`'s.
+For example, the `BeaconBlocksByRoot` request is an SSZ-encoded list of `Root`'s.
 -  `ssz_snappy`: The contents are SSZ-encoded and then compressed with [Snappy](https://github.com/google/snappy).
 MAY be supported in the interoperability testnet; MUST be supported in mainnet.

 #### SSZ-encoding strategy (with or without Snappy)